 Swissotel Resort Phuket Kamala Beach

 Next week, returning to Phuket after the visit on tiny and laid back islands, we preferred a more relaxed place instead of the vibrant Patong.
-Since we enjoyed so much our time in Swissotel Resort Phuket Patong Beach, we happily choose the same hotel chain in the more quiet Kamala.
+Since we enjoyed so much our time in Swissotel Resort Phuket Patong Beach, we happily chose the same hotel chain in the more quiet Kamala.

 Swissotel Phuket Resort Kamala Beach is the perfect family destination.
 Located a bit remote from the town, it is spread on a large property, with lots of amenities for children.